-Individuals who have experienced sexual violence, other inappropriate sexual contact, relationship violence, and stalking experience a wide range of normal feelings and have many questions and concerns.
-No one deserves to be abused, assaulted or stalked.
-We want you to know that you are not alone.
-There are many resources at the College and other local and national resources to assist individuals.
+Individuals who have experienced sexual violence, other inappropriate sexual contact, relationship violence, and stalking experience a wide range of normal feelings and have many

 In an emergency, dial 911.
 Immediately get to a safe place and call someone you trust.